tonyyxliu/CUHKSZ-CSC4005/docs/docker_installation_guide.md

 ### If your laptop has an NVIDIA card and supports CUDA

+This docker is able to run all the six parallel programming languages (AVX-512 not supported but with other instrcution-set parallelism).

 #### Prerequisite

 You need to install NVIDIA driver on your personal computer first, which supports CUDA 11.4.